w3c/wcag-act-rules/content/attr-not-duplicated-e6952f.md

 #### Passed Example 2

-No attributes, therefore no attributes are duplicated.
+This `br` element contains no attributes, so there is no duplicated attribute.

 ```html
 <br />